imran5644/react-catalogue-capstone/README.md

 <h3 align="center">Catalogue of Statistics</h3>

 <p align="center">Catalogue of Statistics app in React is a practice project, which includes manipulating dynamically the Virtual DOM and, use States and Props (useState Hook) and useEffect Hook to change the information accordingly with the user interactions.
-All photos are retrieved from Unsplash API and the information kept on a Redux store available on all application components.</p>
+All photos are retrieved from Unsplash API and the information kept on a Redux store available on all application components.
+In order to test the React Components, I use Jest and React Testing Library.
+Built with React, JavaScript, HTML5, CSS3, Bootstrap, Redux and Prop-types.</p>

 ## App Screenshot
 ![screenshot](./screenshot.png)